Terrie Reed MSIE 1982: Breaking Down Barriers in Health Policy

 When Terrie Reed graduated from the University of Illinois with a bachelor’s degree in social work, she started to think about her various interests — in systems thinking, health care, social work and policy.

-She spoke with University Professor Judith Liebman about her several interests, and the conversation led her to a new career path.
+She spoke with Professor Judith Liebman about her many interests, and the conversation led her to a new career path.

 Reed was accepted into the industrial engineering master’s program, which introduced her to the connection between healthcare and industrial engineering and inspired her to use this knowledge and experience as a basis for a non-traditional engineering career path.